 The FBI ultimately took down Silk Road in 2013, however the negative association remains for Bitcoin.
 This is something the wider Bitcoin community have worked hard to remedy in recent years.

 This is to be expected at this stage – Bitcoin and the wider cryptocurrency markets are still in their infancy.
-Most governments and financial institutions have yet to catch up and decide how they view Cryptocurrency.
+Most governments and financial institutions have yet to catch up and decide how they view Cryptocurrency and Cryptocurrency exchanges.